Above the pearly gates in Writer’s Purgatory…

 “Oh, yes,” He set down his tools, and used his long, white beard to wipe the sweat off his face.
 “Well, come over here then.
 What do you think so far?”

-He gestured at the cliff face that soared for miles above.
+He gestured at the cliff face, rising miles above us.

 I sidled over, careful to keep as far from the edge as possible.
 Looked up.